You would be amazed at how many times I’ve heard someone say:

 Yes there’s a right way and a wrong way to meet people.

-If you do social media. . .Facebook, Twitter, Pinterest, Linkedin or Instagram. . .the world is your forum to tell of His excellent greatness.
+If you do social networking regularly. . .Facebook, Twitter, Pinterest, Linkedin or Instagram. . .the world is your forum to tell of His excellent greatness.

 You and I have unlimited opportunities to testify of His love to millions of people without ever leaving our homes or offices.
 The power of modern technology has brought the fulfillment of 1 Chronicles 16:8 directly into your home.